 EU "Blue Card" for highly skilled specialists

-The holder of an EU Blue Card shall get a permanent residence permit if he has had at least 33 months a job in accordance with § 1 Aliens Act and has done for this period compulsory or voluntary contributions to statutory pension insurance or expenses for a claim for comparable services of an insurance or care institution or an insurance company and prove the conditions of § 9, paragraph 2, sentence 1 number 2 and 4 to 9 of the Aliens Act. § 9, paragraph 2, sentences 2 to 6 Aliens Act shall apply accordingly.
-The period is reduced to 21 months if the foreigner can prove German language proficiency level B1, the required period of employment is reduced to 21 months, granting the EU Blue Card a status akin to an EU 'green card'."
+EU Blue Card holders can obtain a permanent residence permit after working for at least 33 months in accordance with § 1 of the Aliens Act.
+They must have made compulsory or voluntary contributions to the statutory pension insurance or incurred expenses for comparable services from an insurance or care institution.
+Meeting the conditions of § 9, paragraph 2, sentences 1, 2, 4 to 9 of the Aliens Act is also required.
+If the foreigner can prove German language proficiency level B1, the required period of employment is reduced to 21 months, granting the EU Blue Card a status akin to an EU 'green card'."

 Blue card visa?
 Click here